-A deliciously cool, creamy & nut-free Vegan Onion Garlic Dip.
-Full of sweet roasted garlic & caramelized onion flavour & perfect for your next party!
+Deliciously cool and creamy Vegan Onion Garlic Dip.
+It's full of sweet roasted garlic & caramelized onion flavour & perfect for your next party!

-And those flavours really do shine.☀️ We're talking garlic roasted in the oven until it's super soft and sweet.
-Slowly, and I mean really slowly, caramelizing the onions, then blending them all up with the silky soft tofu, a touch of thyme (plus a few other things) until we have garlicky oniony dip heaven.
+And those flavours really do shine.☀️ We're talking garlic roasted in the oven until it's super soft and sweet and slowly, and I mean really slowly, caramelizing the onions (the best trick for amazing flavour!) , then blending them all up with the silky soft tofu, a touch of thyme (plus a few other things) until we have garlicky oniony dip heaven.
 A pile of crispy caramelized onions finishes it all off rather nicely.

 - 1 whole head garlic , not individual cloves, the whole thing

 - 2 large or about 2 heaping cups (300 grams) onion , peeled, cut in half then sliced finely